- What it’s like to travel the Maharaja Express train

 What are luxury trains in India like?

 The Maharaja Express train has been voted “The World’s Leading Luxury Train.”
 Owned and run by the IRCTC, the Maharaja Express travels several routes throughout North and South India.
 Photographer Andrew Adams and I were invited aboard the Maharaja train to experience life on an Indian luxury train.
-For eight days, we travelled The Indian Panorama route across four states in North India.
+For eight days, we travelled The Indian Panorama route on the Maharajas’ Express across four states in North India.
 We started in Delhi and travelled to Jaipur and Ranthambhore in Rajasthan; on to Agra for the Taj Mahal; then Gwalior and Khajuraho in Madhya Pradesh; and finally Varanasi and Lucknow in Uttar Pradesh.

 ON MY FIRST MORNING on the Maharaja Express train, I woke up and was greeted by a knock on the door and the sight of the Rajasthan scenery outside my picture window.
 I opened the door and my valet Bansi placed a big mug of ginger-lemon-honey tea on my bedside table.

 With a happy smile, he told me breakfast would start at 8, we would be reaching Jaipur at 10, and assembling in the Safari Bar to begin our tour of the Pink City.
 He then handed me a card with the weather forecast on one side – sunny and a maximum outside temperature of 23 C. – and an “Amusing Anecdote” about Jaipur on the other.

 After he left, I settled back in my comfortable bed to sip my tea, read about Jaipur, and watch the scenery flow past.
 It was a foggy morning in February, but the sun was burning off the fog, and the scrubby desert and rolling Aravalli Hills were appearing through the mist.